What Does it Take to Be an Aircraft Cargo Handling Supervisor?

-List of Aircraft Cargo Handling Supervisor Job Duties
+A Day in the Life of an Aircraft Cargo Handling Supervisor

 - Train new employees in areas such as safety procedures or equipment operation.